syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Getting-Started.md

 ## Enable Tooltip

-Tooltips are used to show information about the segment, when mouse over on it.
+Tooltips are used to show information about the segment, when mouse hovers on it.
 Enable tooltip by setting the chart [EnableTooltip]() property as true.

 {% tabs %}